sd19spring/FlagQuest/README.md

 Flag Quest is a rogue like game created to spread awareness of LGBTQ+ identities by integrating the elements of LGBTQ+ flags into fun puzzles.
-As the game’s player, you wander through the dark woods, navigating around or overcoming obstacles to collect the different colors of your identity.
+As the game’s player, you wander through the dark, navigating around or overcoming obstacles to collect the different colors of your identity.
-As you collect each color, you’ll learn more about the history of the flag and the identity that it represents.
+When you collect all the colors to make a flag, you’ll learn more about the history of the flag and the identity that it represents.

 ## Authors